 Beaver Builder vs Elementor: Pricing Plans

 While evaluating two contenders for a better option, one metric that you can’t ignore is its pricing.
-No matter how feature-rich the tool is, if it is out of your budget, then it’s useless for you.
+No matter how feature-rich the tool is, it’s useless for you if it is out of your budget.

-I have compared Beaver Builder and Elementor above across different metrics, so by now, you pretty much would have picked the tool that matches your requirements better.
+I have compared Beaver Builder and Elementor above across different metrics, so you would have picked the tool that matches your requirements better by now.
 But, let’s not jump to conclusions so soon.

 Thankfully, both Elementor and Beaver Builder are pretty budget-friendly and do not require you to spend massive amounts.
 I have covered both page builders’ pricing plans separately in the section below, so you may pick the one that falls under your budget.